Grants for music creators

 • Participation in training enhancing applicant’s skills and career.

-You can also apply for a grant for a long-term international residency and working abroad that focuses on achieving international breakthrough.
+You can also apply for a grant for an international residency and working abroad that focuses on achieving international breakthrough.
 This grant covers the travel and living expenses of the music creator and, when applicable, their music publisher.
 If a grant for breakthrough is paid to the music creator’s publisher, the publisher may not reclaim the funded travel and living expenses from the music creator.

 Who can apply?